tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : The higher-level protocol used to process the enclosed fragment.

 legacy_record_version
-: This value MUST be set to 0x0301 for all records.
+: This value MUST be set to 0x0301 for all records generated by a TLS 1.3 implementation.
   This field is deprecated and MUST be ignored for all purposes.
+  Previous versions of TLS would use other values in this field under some circumstances.

 length
 : The length (in bytes) of the following TLSPlaintext.fragment.
-The length MUST NOT exceed 2^14.
+The length MUST NOT exceed 2^14 bytes.
 An endpoint that receives a record that exceeds this length MUST terminate the connection with a "record_overflow" alert.

 fragment
 : The data being transmitted.
-This value transparent and treated as an independent block to be dealt with by the higher-level protocol specified by the type field.
+This value is transparent and is treated as an independent block to be dealt with by the higher-level protocol specified by the type field.
 {:br }

-This document describes TLS Version 1.3, which uses the version 0x0304.
+This document describes TLS 1.3, which uses the version 0x0304.
 This version value is historical, deriving from the use of 0x0301 for TLS 1.0 and 0x0300 for SSL 3.0.
 In order to maximize backwards compatibility, the record layer version identifies as simply TLS 1.0.
-Endpoints supporting other versions negotiate the version to use by following the procedure and requirements in {{backward-compatibility}}.
+Endpoints supporting multiple versions negotiate the version to use by following the procedure and requirements in {{backward-compatibility}}.

-Implementations MUST NOT send zero-length fragments of Handshake or Alert types, even if those fragments contain padding.
-Zero-length fragments of Application Data MAY be sent as they are potentially useful as a traffic analysis countermeasure.

 When record protection has not yet been engaged, TLSPlaintext structures are written directly onto the wire.
 Once record protection